CtrlK

 Conciseness

 The skill is lean and efficient.
 Every section serves a purpose — inputs, steps, constraints.
 No unnecessary explanations of what priorities are or how file systems work.
-The hardcoded paths are necessary context Claude wouldn't know.
+The hardcoded paths are the only slight concern but they're necessary for the specific environment.

 3 / 3